leotam/leotam.github.io/about.md

 permalink: /about/
 ---

-I'm Leonard, currently at NVIDIA.
+I'm Leonard.
 My training is originally in mathematics and physics.
 The two most beautiful things I've studied are the physics of ATP synthase and general relativity.

 <div class="p" align="center" width="100%">
     <img width="33%" src="{{ site.url }}/assets/GRdistort.gif">